Noniesh30/YouTube-Video-Downloader-GUI/README.md

 ## Overview

 This is a simple graphical user interface (GUI) application built in Python using the Tkinter library for downloading videos from YouTube.
-The application allows users to input a YouTube video URL and select the desired video quality for download.
+The application allows users to input a YouTube video URL and select the desired video quality for download.Run gui.py to start the application.

 ## Features